MrDesjardins/hilbert-curve-rust/readme.md

 # Performance Compared to other Rust Libraries

+# Comparing on Order 8

+The benchmark finds all index of each position (x,y) has an average time to scan all position

 | Library                                                                  |      Mean |
 | ------------------------------------------------------------------------ | --------: |
 | [fast_hilbert](https://crates.io/crates/fast_hilbert)                    | 0.3364 ms |